moleculekid/DS_ITACADEMY/README.md

 - Application of algorithms seen throughout the course, which may be useful in the case.
 - Analysis of the extracted information.
 - Conclusions
 This project had to be presented and defended in front of colleagues and mentors.
+It was succesfully done on Wed, 7th February of 2024.

 **Important:**